MobileFirst-Platform-Developer-Center/ResourceRequestAndroid/README.md

 2. Ensure the sample is registered in the MobileFirst Server by running the command: `mfpdev app register`.
 3. The sample uses the `JavaAdapter` contained in the Adapters Maven project.
 Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/creating-adapters/).
 4. To test or debug an adapter, see the [testing and debugging adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/testing-and-debugging-adapters) tutorial.
-5. Import the project to Xcode, and run the sample by clicking the **Run* button.
+5. Import the project to Android Studio, and run the sample by clicking the **Run* button.

 Resource Request adapter: https://github.com/MobileFirst-Platform-Developer-Center/Adapters/tree/release80